See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 Non-communicable diseases (NCDs)

-Our three clinics in Irbid governorate provide Syrians and vulnerable Jordanians with treatment for NCDs, a leading cause of death in the region.
-The teams offer medical and mental healthcare, including home visits, psychosocial support, physiotherapy and health promotion, to patients with diseases such as diabetes and hypertension.
-In 2018, we carried out more than 21,000 outpatient consultations and over 4,000 individual mental health consultations.
+Our two clinics in Irbid governorate provide Syrians and vulnerable Jordanians with treatment for non-communicable diseases, a leading cause of death in the region.
+The teams offer medical and mental healthcare, including home visits, psychosocial support, physiotherapy and health education, to patients with diseases such as diabetes and hypertension.
+In 2019, we carried out 3,720 individual and group mental health consultations.

 Maternal and child health